Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Personality traits: Calm, friendly, outgoing

-This list of 15 designer cat breeds is not exhaustive but it gives you an idea of what types of hybrid cats there are out there.
+This list of 15 designer cat breeds is not exhaustive but gives you an idea of what types of hybrid cats are out there.
 If you’re considering adopting a designer cat, do plenty of research beforehand.
-Many of these breeds have wildcat ancestry and may not align well with your home, family, or goals as a pet owner.
+Many of these cats have wildcat ancestry and may not align well with your home, family, or goals as a pet owner.

 Related Articles